Yes Session will let you tell your idea to a sympathetic listener.

 - and also the amount of time ("talk time") you should be continuously talking in order for Yes Session to recognize that it's not just hearing background noise (the default is 0.75 seconds).

-You can use the iTunes Document interface to add your own audio.
+You can use the Finder (or iTunes Document interface on older iOSes) to add your own audio.
 Make sure it's in a .wav, .aac, .mp3, or .aif (or .aiff) format, and less than 30 seconds long.
 I like to make it 11025 Khz mono to take up less space.

 Would you like to try it out?
 Here's a zip file of Yes Session prompts (I may add more, or send me yours, I'll post them here!)